 The NHL Selects Sportradar to Power New NHL.TV

-/EIN News/ -- NEW YORK, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- In conjunction with the start of the 2022-23 National Hockey League (NHL) season, Sportradar (NASDAQ: SRAD) and the NHL introduced a refreshed NHL.TV, the League’s direct-to-consumer international OTT subscription service, available to hockey fans in certain countries and territories outside of the U.S. and Canada, to provide an engaging and fan-friendly viewing experience of live and on-demand NHL games.
+NEW YORK, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- In conjunction with the start of the 2022-23 National Hockey League (NHL) season, Sportradar SRAD and the NHL introduced a refreshed NHL.TV, the League's direct-to-consumer international OTT subscription service, available to hockey fans in certain countries and territories outside of the U.S. and Canada, to provide an engaging and fan-friendly viewing experience of live and on-demand NHL games.

 Sportradar is delivering its award-winning OTT solution to help the NHL manage the end-to-end workflow of NHL.TV, including the OTT backend, all OTT frontend applications (including web and mobile applications) and UX/UI design, as well as third-party integrations on the platform.
 The revamped NHL.TV is available in more than 120 countries and territories around the world.